 Considering a double storey extension and looking for design ideas?
 Adding two storeys will give you lots of space and can add real value to your home, plus it could be a cheaper option than moving.
 In addition, a double storey extension proves particularly cost effective, which means it could be worth upgrading a planned single storey extension to one with two floors.

-From traditional style oak framed extensions to glass box extensions and everything in between, find inspiration for your own two storey extension with our pick of the best design projects.
+From traditional style oak framed extensions to glass box extensions and everything in between, find inspiration for your own project with our pick of the best doulbe storey extension design ideas.

 Want more practical advice?
 Don't miss our guide to planning and building a double storey extension.

 1. Add a double storey, rustic oak frame extension

 The owners of this stone-built farmhouse, located in a small town between Carmarthen and Lampeter in west Wales, tasked oak frame design-and-build specialist Arboreta (opens in new tab) with creating more space.
 The oak frame extension was designed to take in views with a sunroom downstairs and bedroom above.

 Lots of glazing was incorporated while maintaining a look that was sympathetic to the period style of the home.
 A similar oak-framed extension would cost around £75,000.

 Double storey extension idea #2: Choose a contemporary two storey glazed extension

 If you're building down into a basement, a glazed double storey extension will make the most of light – and will enhance the space, particularly if the extension overlooks a courtyard garden that could be bigger.
 If budget allows, choose wide expanses of glazing over detailed or heavy framing; this will maximise the light indoors and create a contemporary appeal.

 Find out more about designing a glass extension in our practical guide.